Missandei Is Dead. Long Live Nathalie Emmanuel

 "It got to a point where I was like, Okay guys, I need just a few days of no interviews talking about this because it’s really hard.
 Having it be your responsibility to educate people on these issues is a big responsibility, and you want to not say the wrong thing.
 It’s a bit of a minefield.
 How can I possibly speak for all women of colour?"

 The stakes are high for Emmanuel’s next role — as they will be for all Thrones actors as they move beyond Westeros.
-For Emmanuel, it means leaving her fantastical medieval-inspired costumes behind to lead the cast of Mindy Kaling’s modern adaptation of 1994’s Four Weddings and a Funeral, premiering on Hulu July 31.
-With appearances in blockbuster action franchises like Maze Runner and Fast & Furious also behind her, we’re about to see Emmauel try comedy for the first time.
+For Emmanuel, it means leaving her fantastical medieval-inspired costumes behind to lead the cast of Mindy Kaling’s modern adaptation of 1994’s Four Weddings and a Funeral, premiering on American streaming site Hulu on 31st July – no word yet as to when it will air in the UK.
+With appearances in blockbuster action franchises like Maze Runner and Fast & Furious also behind her, we’re about to see Emmanuel try comedy for the first time.
 She gushes when asked about Four Weddings’ adapter, part of her decision to sign onto the project (besides it being the complete opposite of Thrones).
-“It was really nice, very cute and not violent,” she says.
-“I mean, it’s Mindy Kaling!” she says, beaming.
-“Her work speaks for itself.”
+"It was really nice, very cute and not violent," she says.
+"I mean, it’s Mindy Kaling!" she says, beaming.
+"Her work speaks for itself."

 Advertisement

-Nomia Oversize Organza Trench; Solid & Striped The Anne-Marie Swimsuit, $158 USD, available at SolidandStriped.com; Camilla and Marc Skirt; Lizzie Fortunato Ridge Cuff, $115 USD, available at Shop.LizzieFortunato.com; Lizzie Fortunato Meridian Cuff, $195 USD, available at Shop.LizzieFortunato.com.
+Nomia Oversize Organza Trench; Solid & Striped The Anne-Marie Swimsuit, available at SolidandStriped.com; Camilla and Marc Skirt; Lizzie Fortunato Ridge Cuff, £94, available at Shop.LizzieFortunato.com; Lizzie Fortunato Meridian Cuff, £160, available at Shop.LizzieFortunato.com.

 Advertisement